 Friday, April 28, 2006

-Really.
-This is what you get when you grow some arugula in the greenhouse, let it flower and go to seed, and then, months later, finally pull up the dried out stalks and plunk them down on an unused patch of bed on the other side of the greenhouse.
 Ignore them all winter, then toss the stalks into the compost bin because all of the seeds have dropped out of them.
 Realize where the seeds have landed, and wonder if a little water might just sprout something.
-Lo and behold--an arugula jungle!
+Lo and behold—an arugula jungle!
 A little more about arugula below.
 But first, here are some photos to show you just how quickly you can grow yourself some salad.
 The photo above was taken on April 27th.

-Close-Up Arugula Seedlings On April 2nd
+Close-Up Arugula Seedlings on April 2nd

-View Of Arugula Bed on April 2nd
+View of Arugula Bed on April 2nd

-Close-Up Arugula Seedlings on April 9th
+Close-Up of Arugula Seedlings on April 9th

 Arugula Bed on April 9th

-Close-Up Arugula Seedlings on April 13th
+Close-Up of Arugula Seedlings on April 13th

-Close-Up Arugula On April 25th
+Close-Up of Arugula on April 25th

 Several people have asked me recently for some tips on growing lettuce from seed.
 I answered them individually (and all are now happily watching their salad greens grow), but I thought an article on this subject might encourage others to start a little spring salad garden of their own.
 So I'm just going to basically repeat the advice I offered them here, with a few more tidbits tossed in.